Intro To Tahoe Mountaineering Course

 - Morning Meeting

-Meet and great, discuss groups climbing experience and goals/dreams, schedule of the day/curriculum, principles and importance of Leave no Trace outdoor ethics.
+Meet and great.
+Discuss the group’s climbing experience and goals/dreams, schedule of the day/curriculum, and principles/importance of Leave no Trace outdoor ethics.

 - 9-10AM